locnguyenIT/simple-market-microservices/README.md

 After you have an `image` of each microservices.
 You can deploy your microservices to `Docker` running as a `container` with `docker-compose.yml`file.

-## 11. Monitor microservices using Prometheus & Grafana
+## 11. Monitor microservices using Prometheus and Grafana

 Because our microservices run as an `independent service`.
 So, we need to check i.e, monitor how many resources microservices are using such as `CPU`, `Memory`, `Disk I/O`, etc. All the `information`/`metrics` can be exposed and collected by `Prometheus` and visualize the data in `Grafana`.